walshe/multichannel-bot/readme.md

 ## IBM Watson ('Conversation' service)
-Confusing non intuitive interface
+- Confusing non intuitive interface
-No in built entities e.g. cities
+- No in built entities e.g. cities
-Bad support - very hard to get hold of anyone tecnical.
+- Bad support - very hard to get hold of anyone tecnical.
 Difficult to work out difference between Conversation and Dialog services
-Seems experimental
+- Seems experimental
+- Seems to be tied to IBM Bluemix cloud services
-Not used currently ny the app
+- **Not used currently in the app**

 ## Microsoft LUIS (Better)
-Slightly better
+- Slightly better
-Has some support for know entities e.g. geographical locations Bad Support
+- Has some support for know entities e.g. geographical locations
+- Bad Support
-Interface seems a bit too simple and had problems with synonyms and editing an existing agent.
+- Interface seems a bit too simple and had problems with synonyms and editing an existing agent.
+- Agent seems to be tied to Microsoft Azure clouds services.

 ## Api.ai (Best)
-Sophisticated features.
+- Sophisticated features.
-Really nice interface.
+- Really nice interface.
-Easy to train - has two modes Template and Example (Example is very easy to use) Good support
+- Easy to train - has two modes Template and Example (Example is very easy to use)
+- Good support
-In built entities e.g. cities
+- In built entities e.g. cities
-Good support for synonyms e.g. Restaurant/diner/bar/pub
+- Good support for synonyms e.g. Restaurant/diner/bar/pub
-Nice 'prompt' facility to prompt users for required params, which helps to collect info from the conversation.
+- Nice 'prompt' facility to prompt users for required params, which helps to collect info from the conversation.
+- NLP agent can be hosted on private servers under the 'higher' plan.

 Summary - text is passed to api.ai service (at api.ai servers currently).
 Eventually api.ai's JSON response will give us an indication
 (in the returned JSON ) that we have taken the required data from the chat conversation and can do a particular action at that point